aredspy/HackTheBox/README.md

 (in retrospect I regret not making a writeup for timelapse which was really fun)

-THe merged branch from the old repo was due to accidentally having a huge data dump (reminicent) and decompressed APK (routerspace).
+The merged branch from the old repo was due to accidentally having a huge data dump (reminicent) and decompressed APK (routerspace).